Jason0x55/ToldCalculator/docs/markdown/INSTRUCTIONS.md

 Once the app has loaded you will be presented with the landing page.
-This is were you select a aircraft profile* and enter the airports four letter ICAO identifier.
+This is were you select a aircraft profile* and enter the airport's four letter ICAO identifier.
 Some examples being : KABQ, KLAX, KDAL.
 Press the next button and you will be brought to the weight page.

 *Currently only one profile is available.